sarefo/sarefo.github.io/DuoNat/documentation/Claude DuoNat Whitepaper.md

 #### Tag cloud dialog
 This dialog currently displays all the available tags for the current filters.
 The idea is to replace this with a taxonomic hierarchy that's intuitive to browse, and only leave non-taxonomic tags (such as "mimicry" or "fun" here).

+#### Phylogeny selector dialog
+This dialog shows a radial graph of the taxon hierarchy.
+In the center is the active node, which is the currently active phylogeny ID of the filter.
+It always displays its parent node, and its child nodes.
+The user can traverse the hierarchy this way, and select a new phylogeny ID.
+This filters the collection by all taxon pairs that contain at least one taxon in that part of the tree.

-### Phylogeny dialog
+### Ancestry dialog
-The phylogeny graph shows how the two active taxa are connected taxonomically.
-It's also a way to link to the iNaturalist taxon pages of the taxa in its entire hierarchy.
+The ancestry graph shows how the two active taxa are connected taxonomically.
+It's also a way to link to the iNaturalist or Wikipedia taxon pages of the taxa in its entire hierarchy.
+The user can also use any node to filter the collection, and then gets redirected to the collection manager.

 ### Enter taxa dialog
-This is currently unmaintained.
-The user can currently input two taxa, which will be used in a new pair.
+This is currently poorly maintained.
+The user can input two taxa, which will be used in a new pair.
 Currently there's no server-side functionality, but when there is, those can also be stored for future use.
 Also, once taxon sets are implemented, the user will be able to input more than two taxa.
 Another idea is to only input one, and the app will create a taxon set from all the sister taxa at that level.

 ## Architectural changes
 + you suggested some big changes in the past, and I'm willing to tackle them, if it helps me later to build a better app.
 + for example, you suggested using TypeScript for this kind of app.
-I don't know how feasible that is for me, a single not very smart or well-trained hobby programmer
+I don't know how feasible that is for me, a single not very smart or well-trained hobby programmer.

 ## Code sanity + cleanup
 + also, I'm always happy for suggestions regarding cleaning up my code